ppisljar/esp32ctrl/README.md

 -- rule engine
 -- devices need to know how to set config
 -- store/don't store config

+- boot event (that every plugin can register): things that need to happen when all the plugins have registered.

 - profiles:
 -- change profile function